t510599/earbuds-slides-control/README.md

 ## Run
 ### `pixel-buds-a-series-slides-control.py`
+*Implementation for Pixel Buds A Series, but may work with other devices*
 1. `pip install keyboard`
 2. `python pixel-buds-a-series-slides-control.py` (if on linux, you must run this with `sudo`)